Nutlope/yt-search-engine/README.md

 - Selenium (web scraping)
 - SpeechRecognition (Google Speech Recognition)
 - youtube-dl (downloading videos)
-- React (Frontend)
+- React & Chakra UI (Frontend)
-- Firebase (Hosting)
+- Firebase (Hosting & Analytics)
-- FireStore (DataBase)
+- Supabase (Postgres DataBase)

 ## Usage

 1. Run scraping_vid_info.py to get a JSON file with all the video names and URLs of a channel
 2. Run download_yt_vids to download a WAV audio file from each video URL and save it locally
 3. Run transcribe_audio.py to transcribe all the audio files and save them in a JSON file
-4. Create a Database and port the JSON file over there.
+4. Create a database and port the JSON file over there.
 Then connect it to the frontend and voila!

 Progress is being tracked with GitHub Issues and a Kanban board in the [Projects tab](https://github.com/Nutlope/yt-search-engine/projects/1) of this repo.